-An employee's request for a reasonable accommodation may be oral or in writing.
+phrase "reasonable accommodation."
+Requests for a reasonable accommodation do not need to be in writing; however, it is better practice to put your request in writing so you have a record of it.
 For a sample letter requesting a reasonable accommodation, please see page 10 of this informational packet.

-Once an employee requests a reasonable accommodation, the employer and employee should engage in a productive and interactive exchange to determine the accommodations that are appropriate to the needs of the employee.
-If a specific accommodation is requested, the employer should consider the specific request, but may provide an equally effective alternative, even if it is not the employee's preferred accommodation.
+Once an employee requests a reasonable accommodation, the employer and employee should engage in a productive and interactive exchange to determine the accommodations that are appropriate to the needs of the employee.22 If a specific accommodation is requested, the employer should consider the specific request, but may provide an equally effective alternative, even if it is not the employee's preferred accommodation.23

-Creating reasonable accommodations is an individualized process and will vary from person to person based on functional limitations.
-Keep in mind that reasonable accommodations are to be provided to enable the employee to perform the essential functions of the job.
+Creating reasonable accommodations is an individualized process and will vary from person to person based on functional limitations.24 Keep in mind that reasonable accommodations are to be provided to enable the employee to perform the essential functions of the job.